 Prior to construction, the MWMO and its project partners dedicated significant staff time and funds towards developing this initiative and designing projects.
 The total project is estimated to cost up to $7.4 million.
 Of this total, $2.9 million will be reimbursed by the City of Minneapolis, $800,000 will be reimbursed through a Minnesota Board of Water and Soil Resources (BWSR) grant (via the state’s Clean Water, Land and Legacy Amendment), and $100,000 will be reimbursed through a Hennepin County Natural Resources Opportunity Grant.
 The anticipated total contribution of MWMO funds to complete this project is $3.6 million.
 The amenities will be on MPRB land.
 Allocated staff time from all partner agencies includes planning, design review, community engagement and project updates, and construction oversight.

 The golf course improvements began construction on October 26, 2020.
-Phase 1 of the project (October 2020 – February 2021) includes removal/abandonment of the old stormsewer, construction of the new stormsewer, tunneling under the Canadian Pacific Railway, earthwork, and mass grading.
+Phase 1 of the project (October 2020 – February 2021) included removal/abandonment of the old stormsewer, construction of the new stormsewer, tunneling under the Canadian Pacific Railway, earthwork, and mass grading.
 Phase 2 of the project (April 2021 – August 2021) includes final grading, park and golf course restoration, and native seeding for permanent restoration.
 The MWMO is paying for costs associated with ecological restoration components of the project for up to four years for vegetation establishment.